-For more information on efficiency definitions you may want to visit our efficiency definition posts.
+For more information on efficiency definitions, you may want to visit our efficiency definition posts.

 Independent Testing | Energy Star Heat Pumps

-While Energy Star sets the efficiency guidelines for using the energy star logo on an air source heat pump the manufacturers are responsible for testing the equipment using a certified third party testing agency.
+While Energy Star sets the efficiency guidelines for using the energy star logo on an air source heat pump the manufacturers are responsible for testing the equipment using a certified third-party testing agency.
 For this, many HVAC manufacturers turn to AHRI to test their equipment.
-The testing procedures are very strict and of course the manufacturer pays for the test in addition to providing the equipment for testing.
+The testing procedures are very strict and of course, the manufacturer pays for the test in addition to providing the equipment for testing.
 Testing specifications and standards for testing are typically derived from professional organizations and used by AHRI to conduct the specific test for the air source heat pump.
-Testing is very involved and requires the manufacturer to pass specific test to pass for Energy Star labeling.
+Testing is very involved and requires the manufacturer to pass a specific test to pass for Energy Star labeling.
 Some professional Organizations where the tests are derived include:

 - ASHRAE - American Society of Heating, Refrigerating and Air-Conditioning Engineers